 7.6.1.1 SEP identification:

+a) Source of stimuli:

 The source SEP transport protocol endpoint, i.e. the connection/session oriented transport protocol endpoint, which triggers autonomous procedures at another connection/session oriented transport protocol endpoint, is specified as follows:

 The TerminationID and StreamID is derived from the termination/stream the LocalControl descriptor is related to containing the seplink/linktopo property value.
+The name of the source SEP is thus implicitly given.

-The transport protocol is explicitly specified in the seplink/linktopo property value.
+The transport protocol is explicitly specified in the seplink/linktopo property value (parameter "sourceTransportEP").

+b) Sink of stimuli:

 The destination SEP transport protocol endpoint, i.e. the connection/session oriented transport protocol endpoint, which receives a trigger to start autonomous procedures from another connection/session oriented transport protocol endpoint, is specified as follows:

-The TerminationID is explicitly specified in the seplink/linktopo property value.
+The TerminationID is explicitly specified in the seplink/linktopo property value (parameter "interlinkedSEP").

 The StreamID is derived from the termination/stream the LocalControl descriptor is related to containing the seplink/linktopo property value.

-The transport protocol is explicitly specified in the seplink/linktopo property value.
+The transport protocol is explicitly specified in the seplink/linktopo property value (parameter "interlinkedTransportEP").

 7.6.1.2 Traffic directions: